Advertisement

 2000

-Ferrari’s wait for a world drivers’ champion finally ended in 2000.
+Ferrari’s wait for their next drivers’ champion finally ended in 2000.
 Now partnered by Rubens Barrichello, Schumacher won the first three races of the year leaving Hakkinen with a lot of catching-up to do.

 At the middle part of the season it looked as though Schumacher was going to be denied again.
-First-lap crashes at Austria and Germany handed golden opportunities to McLaren.
+First-lap crashes in Austria and Germany handed golden opportunities to McLaren.
 And at Spa Hakkinen triumphed in gripping battle with his Ferrari nemesis.
-Schumacher’s attempts to fend off Hakkinen’s attacks by pushing him onto the grass at 200mph drew fierce criticism from many but, significantly, not from the governing body.
+Schumacher’s attempts to fend off Hakkinen’s attacks by pushing him onto the grass at 200mph drew fierce criticism from many – not least his rival.

 The first half of the 2000s in Formula 1 was the story of total dominance by Ferrari and Schumacher – whether in terms of driving brilliance, technical innovation, reliability – or politics.